The 2023 Festival Collection

 We’ve brought together today’s modern day visionary wisdom keepers and culture-shapers for a day where we’ll explore how we can cultivate true individual and collective freedom.

-Our work centers Black women and femmes and extends to women and femmes of color so, if you hold any of those identities please do join us!
+Our work centers Black women and femmes and extends to women and femmes of color.

 Everyone is welcome to support our work so we can make somatics and wellness more accessible to our community.
 When you do you’ll also receive the festival recordings in gratitude.
 Thank you for your support!

 Our bodies are portals for creation.
 They are portals for wisdom.
 And now, we will collectively expand our body’s capacity as portals for the revolutionary act of rest.
 This opening session will attune our bodies so they’re ready to receive the “in-sights,” deep levels of healing, and the deep “re-membering” from what our visionary presenters will be sharing throughout the day.This is an invitation to feel rooted and present in our bodies, connected to the mycelium network of our collective wisdom, and open to receiving the gifts we are so worthy of.

 Natalee Facey is a Resilience Coach, Birth Doula, and Embodiment Healing Practitioner.
 She works as a guide for women and femmes who are navigating loss related to pregnancy, relationships, and their bodies.

 Natalee believes that loss can be an initiation into becoming a more powerful and authentic version of ourselves.
 She is with her clients through that initiation—supporting them in releasing grief, shame, guilt and other heavy emotions; reconnecting to their sense of wholeness; and moving into their personal rebirth.